SpoonX/aurelia-config/README.md

     .developmentLogging()
     .plugin('aurelia-config', {
       plugins: [
+        // {
+        // module:    moduleId,     // The plugin moduleId
-        // {module: moduleId, config: configObject, alias: 'an-alias'}
+        // config:    configObject, // The config object you want to merge into
+        //                             the plugins config
+        // alias:     'an-alias',   // The alias/key (default: ${moduleId}-config)
+        //                             (used for registration in the ConfigManager
+        //                             and the container, if applicable
+        // className: 'ClassName'   // The class name (default: 'Config') of the
+        //                             config object that will be imported from
+        //                             the plugin
+        // }
-        {moduleId: 'aurelia-api', config: {key:'xy'}}, // default alias is ${moduleId}-config
+        {moduleId: 'aurelia-api', config: {key:'xy'}, className: 'Config'},
         {moduleId: 'aurelia-authorization', alias: 'authorization-config', config: {data:'xy'}},
-        {moduleId: 'global-config', config: {title:'xy'}}
+        {moduleId: 'global-config', config: {title:'xy'}} // You also can the build-in config named 'global-config' ],
-      ],
-      registerAlias: true   // allows injection by alias (default: true) })
+      registerAlias: true   // Allows injection by alias (default: true) })
-    /* your other plugins */
+    /* Your other plugins */
 );

   aurelia.start().then(() => aurelia.setRoot());
 }
 ```

-## Installation for plugin developers

-There isn't much to do.
-Just tell the users to add it to the plugin list for aurelia-config and make sure your plugin exports an class or object named 'Config'.
-The user settings will get merged into that class or object.

 ### Usage